flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 With the Super Nintendo, Nintendo assumed again the sole authority over game distribution.
 To enforce its policies, the company devised three layers of protection to prevent unauthorised cartridge distribution and circumvention of royalties.

 Firstly, the external shape of cartridges **is different between regions**, so they won't fit on consoles from different areas.
-Be as it may, this could be easily bypassed using a third-party adapter.
+Be that as it may, this could be easily bypassed using a third-party adapter.

 Secondly, like the NES, this console still incorporates the [**10NES** protection system](nes#anti-piracy-and-region-lock) to lock out unauthorised distributors.
 However, the CIC chip was eventually cloned.